redis/redis-doc/topics/replication.md

 master servers.
 The following are some very important facts about Redis
 replication:

 * Redis uses asynchronous replication.
-Starting with Redis 2.8, however, slaves will periodically acknowledge the replication stream.
+Starting with Redis 2.8, however, slaves will periodically acknowledge the amount of data processed from the replication stream.

 * A master can have multiple slaves.